Exploring map data

 - To collapse expanded groups, click Collapse All.

 Drill down to a specific endpoint to see the applications and processes that are running on that host.
-For example, if you are planning to perform maintenance on an endpoint, you can see what applications might be affected by the outage.
+For example, if you are planning maintenance on an endpoint, you can see what applications an outage might affect.

-- From an application or endpoint map, double click an endpoint node.
+- From an application map or endpoint map, double click an endpoint node.

 - Click the Defined Applications tab.
 The list of applications comes from the defined applications in Map.
 These applications might be dependent on the selected endpoint.